rokojakasa/Amazon-recommendation-system/README.md

 ### Script: `src/recommender_lsh.py`
 ### Course topic: Similar Items + Locality Sensitive Hashing (LSH)
-### Classification: Counts as a “new algorithm/topic” in the project

 Implements item–item collaborative filtering using MinHash to approximate Jaccard similarity between item user-sets, and LSH banding to efficiently retrieve candidate neighbours.